Superrehtard/old_diaspora_wiki/Installing-and-Running-Diaspora.md

 NOTE: If you are on Ruby 1.9.2 and get an error such as "invalid byte sequence in US-ASCII (ArgumentError)" then you need to set your system locale to UTF-8.
 [This GitHub bug report](https://github.com/siefca/i18n-inflector/issues/3) on the gem that causes the problem has steps for doing so on Ubuntu.

-NOTE: If you get "Could not get Gemfile" try typing the following first:
+NOTE: If you get "Could not get Gemfile" make sure you are in the diaspora directory (`cd diaspora`) you just cloned.
-`cd diaspora`

 NOTE: If you do any other rails development on your machine, you will probably want to either run `bundle install --path vendor` instead to install the gems in your local diaspora